Cosmic-Infinity/Colours/README.md

   Well, there are, when you're dealing with computers.
 Here's what "Colours" does

-  ◦ Launch Windows Personalisation and choose the Color Windows 'thinks' fits wallpaper you've currently set. _**MAKE SURE THE "Automatically pick an accent colour from my background" IS ON OTHERWISE COLOURS WON'T CHANGE AUTOMATICALLY_**
+  ◦ Opens settings and checks for windows recommended colour for current wallpaper.

-  ◦ Use PowerToys' System Wide colour picker to find the HEX of that colour.
+  ◦ Takes the HEX of that colour.

-  ◦ Open the TranslucentTB confi file and replaces the colour values so that the new colour is refected.
+  ◦ Open the TranslucentTB config file and replaces the colour values so that the new colour is refected.

   ◦ Restart TranslucentTB for changes to take effect.